My USB drive is not recognized by LabQuest. What can I do?

 There are a few possible causes for a USB drive to not be recognized by LabQuest:

-2. "Short" flash (thumb) drives do not work.
+4. "Short" USB flash drives do not work.
 The USB “A” connector (the silver part) must be at least 12 mm in length from the base to the tip.
 There are some USB drives that are shorter and have problems connecting to many computers and other devices.
-Additionally, some USB drives are too wide and are obstructed from complete insertion by the casing of the LabQuest unit.
+Additionally, some USB drives are too wide and can be obstructed from complete insertion by the casing of the LabQuest unit.

-3. The drive may be in a format that LabQuest can not read.
-LabQuest support the following formats: FAT and FAT32.
+6. The drive may be in a format that LabQuest can not read.
+LabQuest supports the following formats: FAT and FAT32.
 To check and repair the formatting of the drive, follow these steps:

 a.
 Right click on the drive icon and choose Properties.